Encouragement

 Kindred Spirits

 Recently, I was invited to the home of a new friend and had the delightful opportunity to get to know her better.
 There, I discovered, in the words of Anne of Green Gables, “Kindred spirits are not so scarce as I used to think.”
 (Lucy Maud Montgomery, Anne of Green Gables).
 Among other things, we discovered that we both love poetry.
-Betsy has published two poetry books, Spirited Poems for Spirited People and Messages At Midnight, which unfortunately is no longer in print.
+Betsy has published two poetry books, Spirited Poems for Spirited People (available on Amazon) and Messages At Midnight, which unfortunately is no longer in print.

 Before I left, she offered me a copy of her book, Messages At Midnight, and signed it.
 The story of how she wrote these poems was amazing, and I was delighted to own a copy.
 However, in a week full of seemingly urgent tasks, it was three days before I read the inscription she wrote.
 I was touched by her words as I read, “To Sheila, a fellow seeker – may you be amazed at your own beauty!”
 I was even more amazed when I opened the book to the page where she had randomly stuck a bookmark.
 She didn’t know I had again been wrestling with the question, “Do my words have any worth to offer to the world beyond my door?”
 But the book opened to a beautiful poem titled, “Worthy”.
 I read it slowly, savoring the words.
 The last lines read, “You are worthy, so spread your intoxicating creativity out in the world and inspire others to find theirs.”